 City Heights Refugees Cope With Substandard Housing

-Speaker 2: 01:27 They say they've made numerous complaints to their property management company, prime asset management.
-But instead of addressing their complaints, the company began eviction proceedings against the Kush indies.
-They're among at least a half a dozen families who've said they're living in substandard properties, managed by prime asset management, tenants rights lawyer.
-Dan Lyrical is representing three of the families.
+Instead of addressing their complaints, the Kashindis say the company began eviction proceedings against them.
+They are among at least a half dozen families who've said they're living in substandard conditions managed by Prime Asset Management.

-Speaker 3: 01:51 There is no doubt in my mind that the complaints that complaints had been made in this case about these problems, just the response was inadequate.
-Um, and now what we're hearing from management after these issues have been raised again, now that I've been involved is we never knew anything about this.
-And that's not true.
+"There's no doubt in my mind that the complaints have been made in this case about these problems," Lickel said.
+"But the response was inadequate and now what we're hearing from management...is that 'we never knew anything about this.'
+And that's not true."